morwy/kontor/README.md

 - **Applicant** is a client, requesting a procedure and waiting for the results
 - and so on...

+## Versioning

+kontor follows semantic versioning (SemVer) principles.
+Version numbers are in the format `MAJOR.MINOR.PATCH`:

+- `MAJOR` version is incremented when new functionality or bug fixes are added in a ***non-backwards-compatible*** manner and there are incompatible API changes
+- `MINOR` version is incremented when new functionality or bug fixes are added in a ***backwards-compatible*** manner
+- `PATCH` version is ignored since kontor releases do not happen that often

 ## Installation

 **kontor** can be installed or upgraded by simply calling **pip** command: